-What Are the Penalties of Refusing a Chemical BAC Test in North Carolina?
+What Happens if You Refuse to Take a Chemical BAC Test in North Carolina?

 Being convicted for driving while impaired (DWI) can have severe consequences on many different aspects of your life.
 As such, it’s only natural that you would have certain questions if you’re pulled over for a suspected DWI.
 You might wonder, for example, whether it’s within your legal right to refuse to have your blood alcohol content (BAC) tested.
 Whatever your reasons, the answer to this question is no. While you can legally refuse to take a field sobriety test without legal consequence, North Carolina observes an “implied consent” standard when it comes to chemically testing its drivers.
 This means that refusing a chemical BAC test in North Carolina will result in certain consequences.

 Speaking with an experienced DUI lawyer is the best way to start building your defense and understanding your case.
-Contact Randall & Stump, PLLC to speak to one of our attorneys about your Charlotte-area DWI.
+Contact Randall & Stump, Criminal Defense Attorneys to speak to one of our attorneys about your Charlotte-area DWI.
 To schedule a free and confidential consultation of your case, contact us today at (980) 237-4579.

 Under North Carolina Law, All Drivers Consent to Chemical BAC Testing